 Reflective practice facilitation supervision is an individual or small group integrative experience that supports the service provider to reflect on his or her work.
 This includes: identifying the experiences, thoughts, and feelings involved in doing this work; considering the interplay of diversity issues including race, power, and privilege as these affect the provider and the families served; exploring ways to apply relevant theories and knowledge bases to clinical situations; upholding an appreciation of the importance of relationships at the core of infant-family and early childhood mental health; exploring possible approaches to working effectively with all infants and families.

-Interested applicants should view the Manual for International Certificate of Core Competency in Reflective Practice & Supervision and use the directory below.
+Interested applicants should view the Manual in International Certificate of Core Competency in Reflective Practice & Supervision update and use the directory below.

 Advantages for the Acquisition of an International Certificate of Reflective Practice & Supervision

 Acquiring an International Certificate of Reflective Practice and Supervision can provide the following:

 - A formal and public way of validating one’s foundational level of expertise in reflective practice and supervision

 - Inform and improve the quality of reflective practice and supervision in the state or local organization

 - Identify the need for appropriate professional development focused on reflective practice and supervision.

 - Serve as a mechanism to improve staff retention